lidofinance/solana-docs/docs/internals/exchange-rate.md

  4. `deposit` the fee part, and distribute the resulting stSOL to fee recipients.

-Because Solana has a fairly low upper bound on the number of accounts that a transaction can reference, but Solido aims to support many validators, it is not feasible to inspect all validator vote accounts in a single transaction.
+Solido aims to support many validators, but because Solana has a fairly low upper bound on the number of accounts that a transaction can reference, it is not feasible to inspect all validator vote accounts in a single transaction.
 We need to visit validators one by one.
 This means that for validation rewards _v_₁, _v_₂, ..., and a fee percentage _fee_, we get a sequence of donations and
 deposits:

 ```haskell